 Subgroup analyses

 This page details the steps to create analyses using study centric data.
-All new protocols created from 25 April 2023 have study centric data management enabled.

 Subgroup analyses may be done as a means of investigating heterogeneous results, or to answer specific questions about particular patient groups, types of intervention or types of study (as well as clinical heterogeneity there is methodological heterogeneity).
 More information is available in Section 10.11 of the Cochrane Handbook for Systematic Reviews of Interventions.